TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

-Read on and discover which home wind turbine is perfect for you!
+Read on and discover which residential wind power option is perfect for you.

-The most important factor when choosing a home wind turbine is the power output.
+The most important factor when choosing a home wind turbine is the power output, which is measured in watts (W).
 You need to know that it’ll be able to generate enough electricity for your needs.

-So, to make your search as simple as possible, I’ve broken the list down into three categories:
+To make your search as simple as possible, I’ve broken the list down into three categories.

 They Say: Three-phase permanent magnet synchronous motor.
 Efficient and compact ac generator with high-performance NdFeB permanent magnet.
 A fully integrated voltage regulator that automatically shuts down when energy is fully charged.
 The wind generator is controlled by MPPT intelligent microprocessor, which can effectively adjust current and voltage.